AnthonyBobsin/sweepstakes/README.md

 Sweepstakes is a program written in Python that searches for Twitter tweets that contain certain keywords relating to contests.
 It processes and filters out tweets until it finds a list of credible original contests that offer the opportunity to win a prize if you retweet.
 Looping through the list found, it retweets and follows if necessary each tweet in order to be entered into various giveaways and contests.

+##Disclaimer

+This bot is written purely for educational purposes.
+I hold no liability for what you do with this bot or what happens to you by using this bot.
+Abusing this bot can get you banned from Twitter, so make sure to read up on proper usage of the Twitter API.

 ##Setup

 Sweepstakes was developed using Python v2.7.6.
 Some dependencies that Sweepstakes uses are Scrapy for web crawling, Selenium for user simulation, and Python-twitter for searching and requesting tweets.
 Run the following commands to clone the repo and install dependencies.